-As an international student potentially seeking work in New Zealand in the future, it is important to understand what employers look for in hiring students and graduates so you can make the most of your time at university to develop the knowledge, skills and attributes they often seek.
+As an international student potentially seeking work in New Zealand in the future, it is important to understand what employers look for in hiring students and graduates so you can make the most of your time at university to develop the knowledge, skills, and attributes they often seek.
+You are the expert in your own life and developing your self-awareness and knowing who you are is the first step.

 Top 10 tips for finding work in NZ